 The friendliest spot in Belize?
-If you ask me, that’s Ambergris Caye, the little island just offshore from Belize City.
+If you ask me, that’s Ambergris Caye, the little island just offshore from where we’re sitting right now in Belize City.

 Really, San Pedro is three long blocks: Front Street (along the beach), Middle Street (between the other two), and Back Street (along the lagoon).
-Simple and easy, like everything on this Caribbean outpost that was ranked the number-one island in the world by TripAdvisor for both 2013 and 2014.
+Simple and easy, like everything on this fun little Caribbean outpost that has been ranked the number-one island in the world by TripAdvisor.

 Ambergris Caye appeals to the retiree who wants the Caribbean and who appreciates that this classically Caribbean spot is also affordable.
 But maybe the biggest appeal of this little island is the community that has taken hold here.
 About 15,000 people live on Ambergris full-time, including about 3,000 expats.